-(1) Vessels operated solely within 20 nautical miles of land must be equipped with a VHF–DSC radiotelephone installation meeting the requirements of §80.1101(c)(2) except that a VHF radiotelephone installation without DSC capability is permitted until one year after the Coast Guard notifies the Commission that shore-based sea area A1 coverage is established.
-Vessels in this category must not operate more than 20 nautical miles from land.
+(1) Vessels operated solely within 20 nautical miles of land must be equipped with a VHF–DSC radiotelephone installation meeting the requirements of § 80.225 .

-(2) Vessels operated beyond the 20 nautical mile limitation specified in paragraph (a)(1) of this section, but not more than 100 nautical miles from the nearest land, must be equipped with a MF–DSC frequency transmitter meeting the requirements of §80.1101(c)(3) and capable of transmitting J3E emission and a receiver capable of reception of J3E emission within the band 1710 to 2850 kHz, in addition to the VHF–DSC radiotelephone installation required by paragraph (a)(1) of this section, except that a MF radiotelephone installation without DSC capability is permitted until one year after the Coast Guard notifies the Commission that shore-based sea area A2 coverage is established.
-The MF or MF–DSC transmitter and receiver must be capable of operation on 2670 kHz
+REASON: USCG has built out a VHF shore-based network capable of DSC providing this coverage and consequently declared Sea Area A1.
+An 80.225 “Class D” radio should be sufficient.
+Not necessary to require the more expensive GMDSS “Class A” radio.

+REASON: USCG has decided not to implement Sea Area A2

-(3) Vessels operated more than 100 nautical miles but not more than 200 nautical miles from the nearest land must:
+(2) Vessels operated more than 20 nautical miles but not more than 200 nautical miles from the nearest land must:

-(i) Be equipped with a VHF–DSC radiotelephone installation meeting the requirements of paragraph (a)(1) of this section, except that a VHF radiotelephone installation without DSC capability is permitted until one year after the Coast Guard notifies the Commission that shore-based sea area A1 coverage is established; (ii) Be equipped with an MF–DSC radiotelephone transmitter and receiver meeting the requirements of paragraph (a)(2) of this section, except that a MF radiotelephone installation without DSC capability is permitted until one year after the Coast Guard notifies the Commission that shore-based sea area A2 coverage is established; and (iii) Be equipped with either:
+(i) Be equipped with a VHF–DSC radiotelephone installation meeting the requirements of paragraph (a)(1) of this section;

+REASON: USCG has declared Sea Area A1

+(ii) Be equipped with either:

-(A) A DSC–capable independent single sideband radiotelephone meeting the requirements of paragraph (a)(3)(iii)(A) of this section and that is capable of operating on all distress and safety frequencies in the medium frequency and high frequency bands listed in § 80.369(a) and (b), on all of the ship-to-shore calling frequencies in the high frequency bands listed in § 80.369(d), and on at least four of the automated mutual-assistance vessel rescue (AMVER) system HF duplex channels; or
+(A) An MF/HF DSC–capable independent single sideband radiotelephone meeting the requirements of paragraph (a)(3)(iii)(A) of this section and that is capable of operating on all distress and safety frequencies in the medium frequency and high frequency bands listed in § 80.369(a) and (b), on all of the ship-to-shore calling frequencies in the high frequency bands listed in § 80.369(d); or

+REASON: Inclusion of AMVER channel requirement is confusing and no longer necessary.

-(B) If operated in an area within the coverage of an INMARSAT maritime mobile geostationary satellite in which continuous alerting is available, a Inmarsat ship earth station.
+(B) If operated in an area within the coverage of an GMDSS-recognized mobile satellite in which continuous alerting is available, a GMDSS-recognizedmobile satellite ship earth station meeting the requirements of §80.1101(b)(8) or (9).

+REASON: Simplify updates through §80.7 Incorporation by reference.

-(iv) Be equipped with a reserve power supply meeting the requirements of §§ 80.917(b), 80.919 and 80.921, and capable of powering the single sideband radiotelephone or the ship earth station (including associated peripheral equipment) required by paragraph (a)(4)(iii) of this section, including the navigation receiver referred to in § 80.905(a)(5);
+(iii) Be equipped with a reserve power supply meeting the requirements of §§ 80.917(b), 80.919 and 80.921, and capable of powering the single sideband radiotelephone or the ship earth station (including associated peripheral equipment) required by paragraph (a)(4)(iii) of this section, including the navigation receiver referred to in § 80.905(a)(5);

-(v) Be equipped with a NAVTEX receiver conforming to the following performance standards: IMO Resolution A.525(13), as revised by IMO Resolution MSC.148(77) and ITU–R M.540–2 (all incorporated by reference, see § 80.7);
+(iv) Be equipped with a NAVTEX receiver meeting the requirements of §80.1101(b)(1) if voyages are planned to be for 24 hours or longer;

+REASON: As recommended by GMDSS Task Force.
+Simplify updates through §80.7 Incorporation by reference.

-(vi) Be equipped with a Category I 406–406.1 MHz satellite emergency position-indicating radiobeacon (EPIRB) meeting the requirements of § 80.1061; and
+(v) Be equipped with a Category I 406–406.1 MHz satellite emergency position-indicating radiobeacon (EPIRB) meeting the requirements of § 80.1061; and